tobiasbriones/microprocessors---cp-unah-is911/modern-cpu-sockets/index.md

 Therefore, they are niche sockets, and we don't care about them eiter.

+## Conclusion

+The main information on the sockets currently used (year 2022) for conventional microprocessors or PCs was listed.
+It was briefly explained how the CPU sockets work, and that there are categories of PCs depending on the needs of users, requiring different types of sockets.
+It was noticed that the LGA socket package is the most widely used for PCs.

 ## References

 [1] Johnson, Q. (2020, June 22).
 Building Your Own PC: Part Picking – TechTalk.